paralin/quic-channel/README.md

 Most important concepts:

  - **Connection**: a one-hop link between two peers, I.E. a wifi network, a public internet link.
- - **Circuit**: a path between two peers, including 0-N peers in between, including network branches.
+ - **Circuit**: a path between two peers, including 0-N peers in between, as a series of Quic streams.
  - **Channel**: a QUIC connection made through an established circuit.

 The primary dilemma is that we have two choices: